tzlukoma/master-gatsby-course-front-end/README.md

-# Master Gatsby Course by Wes Bos - Front-End course
+# Master Gatsby Course by Wes Bos - Front-End

 This is the front-end code that I am using to learn more about Gatsby from the 'Master Gatsby' course by Wes Bos.